kugared94/2nd-milestone-project/README.md

 # 2nd-milestone-project
-this is my second molestone project
+this is my second milestone project